This post was updated on 14 July 2020

 There are great examples, such as former volunteer Chris.
 He has a burning passion for fieldwork in the Asian rainforest, but did not go to university.
 Chris managed to find his current dream job working to rehabilitate elephants in Cambodia through a variety of valuable volunteer experiences.

 The RSPB advertises entry level jobs for non-graduates, which range from roles such as ‘Membership Development Officer’ for those who love to promote conservation, to ‘Assistant Warden’, if the outdoors appeals to you.
 The National Trust recruits Trainee Conservation Assistants where on the job training opportunities are provided – within 12 months, you could become a fully-fledged Conservation Assistant!
-Finally, the World Land Trust also has non-graduate opportunities, so keep an eye out!
+Of course, you can check out our live Job Board which features many ‘entry level’ type jobs.

 Unlike working as a doctor or a lawyer, you do not need a professional qualification to practise conservation.
 Even so, there are a number of professional bodies offering diplomas and training, which non-graduates can join once they’ve built up relevant work experience.
 CIEEM is the Chartered Institute of Ecology and Environmental Management and presents itself as a leading professional body due to its Royal Charter and diversity of membership across government, NGOs, academia and industry.
 It offers two chartered titles: Chartered Ecologist (CEcol) and Chartered Environmentalist (CEnv).
 Non-graduates can start at the ‘Qualifying’ level before working their way up.